wp-plugins/weever-apps-20-mobile-web-apps/readme.txt

 Setting up a Weever App is extremely easy.
 All you do is:

-- Sign up for an subscription key at http://weeverapps.com/
+- Sign up for an subscription key at http://weeverapps.com/pricing
 - Install the plugin
 - Paste in the API key
 - Start adding content and branding to your app!

-The plugin will forward the devices you specify to your app, and automatically provides the app with the most up-to-date info, so you do not have to manage both your app and your site.
+The plugin will forward mobile devices to your app, and automatically provides the app with the most up-to-date info, so you do not have to manage both your app and your site.

 Currently supports: